"First of all man exists, turns up, appears on the scene, and only afterward, defines himself."

-- Cowboy Bebop.
+Cowboy Bebop.
 Spike Spiegel states that in his youth he didn't care about dying, which made him a fearless hitman for The Syndicate.
 Then he fell in love with a girl named Julia and felt like wanting to live for the first time.
 He's contrasted with Vicious who still sticks to a nihilistic world view.
 When Spike gets ready to confront Vicious in the Series Finale he says he isn't going there to die but to find out if he was ever alive.

-- Ghost in the Shell In particular the two Mamoru Oishii movies deal with machine intelligence determining its own fate and nature against the will of its creators.
+Ghost in the Shell In particular the two Mamoru Oishii movies deal with machine intelligence determining its own fate and nature against the will of its creators.

-- Kino's Journey: The eponymous traveller is on a journey that has no destination and with "the world is not beautiful, therefore it is" as a motto.
+Kino's Journey: The eponymous traveller is on a journey that has no destination and with "the world is not beautiful, therefore it is" as a motto.

-- Neon Genesis Evangelion: Several of the involved factions struggle for the power to redefine what it means to be human, but even more so the original series concludes with protagonist Shinji coming to terms with his nihilistic self-loathing.
+Neon Genesis Evangelion: Several of the involved factions struggle for the power to redefine what it means to be human, but even more so the original series concludes with protagonist Shinji coming to terms with his nihilistic self-loathing.

-- Watchmen: Few people are the heroes of anything other than their own stories, and Dr. Manhattan, the closest thing to God in this world, has grown aloof from humanity even as the apocalypse looms.
-Yet he later comes to recognise that the value of life lies in the sheer improbability of existence in the first place.
+Watchmen: Few people are the heroes of anything other than their own stories, and Dr. Manhattan, the closest thing to God in this world, has grown aloof from humanity even as the apocalypse looms.
+Yet he later comes to recognize that the value of life lies in the sheer improbability of existence in the first place.

-- Rorschach decides that, instead of abandoning rules and discipline due to a nihilistic outlook, his rules and principles are all the more important in a world that has no more meaning than the one we impose on it.
+Rorschach decides that, instead of abandoning rules and discipline due to a nihilistic outlook, his rules and principles are all the more important in a world that has no more meaning other than the one we impose on it.

-- In Will Eisner's A life force the major character, a Jewish carpenter has just been told that the study hall he built for a local synagogue won't be named after him but a rich benefactor, making him feel like the four years he spent building it are wasted.
+In Will Eisner's A life force the major character, a Jewish carpenter has just been told that the study hall he built for a local synagogue won't be named after him but a rich benefactor, making him feel like the four years he spent building it are wasted.
 On the way home he has a heart attack.
 He sees a cockroach on the sidewalk struggling to survive and figures they are Not So Different, but also starts to wonder why he wants to live in the first place.
-He figures that either God created man or man created God but in either case the meaning of life stays anyone's guess.
-Eventually he concludes that staying alive is the only thing everyone agrees one and manages to survive.
+He figures that either God created man or man created God but in either case the meaning of life is anyone's guess.
+Eventually he concludes that staying alive is the only thing everyone agrees on and manages to do that.
 Towards the end of the story he divorces his overbearing wife and starts a relationship with a New Old Flame he genuinely loves because he doesn't want to be a cockroach who's only concerned with staying alive.

-- La Jetée has probably one of the most beautiful quotes ever to describe this philosophy: "Time builds itself painlessly around them.
+La Jetée has probably one of the most beautiful quotes ever to describe this philosophy: "Time builds itself painlessly around them.
 Their only landmarks are the flavour of the moment they are living and the markings on the walls."

-- Rango "No man can walk out on his own story."
+Rango: "No man can walk out on his own story."
 While this may sound like an argument for predestination, the film itself is about how an individual dropped into a harsh and confusing world discovers that only he can answer the question, “Who am I?”

 The most terrifying fact about the universe is not that it is hostile but that it is indifferent.
 But if we can come to terms with this indifference, then our existence as a species can have genuine meaning.
 However vast the darkness, we must supply our own light.

-- Nausea: The book holds a dark, melancholic take on Exis' as Antoine, the protagonist, uses this philosophy to avoid the darkness he sees and feels as the eponymous title suggests.
+Nausea: The book holds a dark, melancholic take on Exis' as Antoine, the protagonist, uses this philosophy to avoid the darkness he sees and feels as the eponymous title suggests.

-- The Stranger: This novella is often cited as an example; Albert Camus denied this, but it's worth noting that he became commonly known as the "godfather of existentialism".
+The Stranger: This novella is often cited as an example; Albert Camus denied this, but it's worth noting that he became commonly known as the "godfather of existentialism".
 The book itself could be labelled as Absurdist or Nihilist; either that or it's just a character study of a psychopath.

 The Unbearable Lightness Of Being: The book actually opens with a contemplation on Nietzsche's concept of "eternal return" (which is then refuted).